ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 performance, higher security, and lower cost of scaling.

 It's not defined by specific technologies or standards - although it encourages us to leverage the progressing capabilities of client-side JavaScript.

-It's more like a movement towards an architectural pattern, a set of best practices and development workflows that combine well together and improve the experience for both users and developers.
+The JAMstack is more like a movement towards an architectural pattern, a set of best practices and development workflows that combine well together and improve the experience for both users and developers.

 JAMstack stands for: